anbasile/lct_stat2017/index.md

 . . .

-take user's reactions as annotations
+take user's reactions as (proxie for) annotations

 ## dataset